onurakkaya/nfa-to-dfa-conversion/README.md

 -
 #### Methods
 - **AddState:** Creates new state to the automata.
 Returns the result of add operation is success or fail.
+- **UpdateState:** Updates the state of the automata.
+Returns the result of update operation is success or fail.
 - **AddTransition:** Creates new transition link between states.
 Returns the result of add operation is success or fail.
 - **Run:** Runs the finite automata with input, then returns true if input is accepted.
  ### FiniteAutomataConverter